 How much and how often should a Yorkie be fed?

-Yorkies need to eat more often when they are puppies, but as adults they are fine with eating once or twice a day.
+Yorkies need to eat more often when they are puppies, but as adults they are fine with eating twice per day.
 I like to do a morning meal and an evening meal.
-If I were a dog, I’d prefer to eat more than once a day, so I like to do this for my Yorkie!

 The dog food you choose will likely give you a chart on the back of the recommended amount to feed your dog daily based on his or her weight.
 Most of the time Yorkies eat somewhere between 1/2 cup and 1 whole cup of dry food each day.
 My pup eats about 1/2 cup in the morning and 1/2 cup at night, and she is a relatively active dog.
 She lays around a lot now that she is five years old, but when she goes outside she still tears around the yard like a mad woman, thinking she can catch all the birds before they take off.